jakejarvis/mastodon-installer/README.md

 ### What's next?

+- [Close new registrations](https://discourse.joinmastodon.org/t/how-to-close-registrations/2629/2) if you intend for this to be a single-user server.
 - Review the many [config options](https://docs.joinmastodon.org/admin/config/) located in `/home/mastodon/live/.env.production`
 - Harden your server's security using:
   - [UFW](https://www.linode.com/docs/guides/configure-firewall-with-ufw/) or [iptables](https://docs.joinmastodon.org/admin/prerequisites/#install-a-firewall-and-only-allow-ssh-http-and-https-ports)